Education in the Netherlands: Accreditation and quality assurance

 A guaranteed standard of higher education is maintained through a national system of legal regulation and quality assurance.

 The Ministry of Education, Culture and Science is responsible for legislation pertaining to education.
 A system of accreditation was introduced in 2002.
 Since then, the new Accreditation Organization of the Netherlands and Flanders (NVAO) has been responsible for accreditation.
 According to the section of the Dutch Higher Education Act that deals with the accreditation of higher education (2002), degree programmes offered by research universities and universities of professional education will be evaluated according to established criteria, and programmes that meet those criteria will be accredited, that is, recognised for a period of six years.
 Only accredited programmes are eligible for government funding, and students receive financial aid only when enrolled in an accredited programme.
 Only accredited programmes issue legally recognised degrees.
 Accredited programmes are listed in the publicly accessible Central Register of Higher Education Study Programmes (CROHO).
 Institutions are autonomous in their decision to offer non-accredited programmes, subject to internal quality assessment.
 These programmes do not receive government funding.

 HBO

 The HBO (Hoger beroepsonderwijs; literally "higher professional education") is oriented towards higher learning and professional training.
-HBO is therefore the equivalent of college education in the United States.
 After HBO (typically 4–6 years), pupils can enroll in a (professional) master's program (1–2 years) or enter the job market.
 In some situations, students with an MBO or a VWO diploma receive exemptions for certain courses, so the student can do HBO in three years.
 The HBO is taught in vocational universities (hogescholen), of which there are over 40 in the Netherlands, each of which offers a broad variety of programs, with the exception of some that specialize in arts or agriculture.
 Note that the hogescholen are not allowed to name themselves university in Dutch.
 This also stretches to English and therefore HBO institutions are known as universities of applied sciences.